 Funeral services are set for 2:00 p.m.
 Monday, July 20, 2015, at the Weiner United Methodist Church with Rev. Chip Scivicque officiating.
 Interment will follow in Oak Grove Cemetery at Weiner under the direction of Gregg-Langford Bookout Funeral Home of Jonesboro.
 Visitation will be at the funeral home, 300 West Matthews, Jonesboro, AR, Sunday afternoon, 2:00-5:00 p.m.

 Active pallbearers will be Mike McDermott, Lee Murphy, Eric Baker, Bradley Wimpy, Kirk Baker, James Wess, Jordan Wimpy, and David Murphy.
 Honorary pallbearers will be Tom Wimpy, Jerry Wimpy, Tommy Wofford, Allen Soden, Rob DeGood, Merle Williams, Laferrrel Wess, Linda Knapple, Bill Roberts, Johnny Rye, Larry Mills, Present and Past Poinsett County Officials.

 A special thank you to the wonderful ladies who cared for Tommye; Nyoka Varner, Polly Cansler, Sheila Turner, Tawanna McIlvoy and Sherrie Myatt.

-Those wishing to send memorials are asked to consider the Gideons or the Flo & Phil Jones Hospice House.
+Those wishing to send memorials are asked to consider the Oak Grove Cemetery, the Weiner Fire Department or your favorite Christian Organization.